Financial-Times/origami/README.md

 This component currently provides two mixins:

-- `oLazyLoadImage($targetClass)` creates a fade in effect for when image or picture elements are loaded.
+- `oLazyLoadTransition($class)` creates a fade in transition effect for when content is loaded, works best for image or picture elements.
 - `oLazyLoadPlaceholder($placeholderClass, $targetClass)` provides basic styles for creating placeholder elements

 ---